 Being diagnosed with heart failure should not prevent you from travelling or going on holiday, as long as you feel well enough and your condition is well controlled.
 If you have heart failure, check with your doctor before you travel.

-Anyone travelling and sitting still for a long time either in a car, coach or on a plane, should do simple exercises to reduce the risk of deep vein thrombosis (DVT).
-When flying, you should wear flight socks or compression stockings to keep blood flowing through the legs and reduce the risk of DVT.
+Anyone travelling and sitting still for a long time, either in a car, coach or on a plane, should do simple exercises to reduce the risk of deep vein thrombosis (DVT).
+When flying, you should wear flight socks or compression stockings to keep blood flowing through your legs and reduce the risk of DVT.

-Also, be aware that your legs and ankles may swell when flying and if you have severe heart failure, breathing may become more difficult.
+You should also be aware that your legs and ankles may swell when flying and breathing may become more difficult if you have severe heart failure.

 Work and financial help

 If you are well enough, it is important to keep working for as long as you feel able.
 With the right support, staying in work can make you feel better and give you financial security.

 Talk to your employer as soon as you feel that your heart failure is affecting your ability to do your job so that you can find a solution that suits both of you.
 For example, it may be possible for you to work part-time.